lzwjava/lzwjava.github.io/original/2025-02-03-internet-freedom-en.md

 In 2024, I began using Outline Manager again with my shadowsocks proxy server, experimenting with various cloud providers.

-Currently, my preferred setup is Outline Manager with an Aliyun Hong Kong server for daily use and a non-Hong Kong server (like Singapore or Japan) for AI tools.
+In Feb 2025, my preferred setup is Outline Manager with an Aliyun Hong Kong server for daily use and a non-Hong Kong server (like Singapore or Japan) for AI tools.
 I maintain the same proxy rules configuration used in Shadowrocket or Clash.

+From June 2025, I started using a Python script on my laptop to automatically select a proxy server every 10 minutes based on speed test results.
+The script prioritizes Singapore servers over Hong Kong servers for using AI tools.
+For more details, please check [Automating Clash Proxy Management](/clash-en).
+For the VPN cloud provider, I still used https://zhs.cloud.

+Additionally, on iOS, I switched back to using a Macao SIM card, costing 150 CNY per month for 20GB of data.
+I also purchased an extra 5GB of data three times for 20 MOP each, totaling around 200 CNY for 35GB of data on my mobile phone.

+It has been working great for the past 2 months.
+I hope I can continue using this method to surf the Internet until I leave China to work abroad.

 ## The Difference Compared to Reversing Myopia